mulesoft/api-console/README.md

     *   `api-console-builder`
     *   `amf-client-js`

-Depending on your needs you can choose whether you want to use a CLI tool or a node module.
+Depending on your needs, you can choose whether you want to use a CLI tool or a node module.

-Build tools can be helpful in the CI process to automate the documentation release cycle.
+Build tools can be helpful in the CI process to automate documentation release cycles.
 See the [build tools][] documentation for more information and build strategies.

 ## Theming
 API Console supports theming and comes with a default theme.
 You can create your own theme.
 For example, you can tweak the style of the console to match your corporate style guide.